doublevcodes/model-router/README.md

 4. **Checks safety standards** of each benchmarked model with White Circle AI
 5. **Stores results** in a shared Neon Postgres database so the community benefits
 6. **Shows results** on a web dashboard
 7. **API** exposed that automatically serves the top model for the specific skill you need it for.
-So if a better model comes out for e.g.  classifying sentiment, it is used automatically.
+So if a better model comes out for e.g.  classifying sentiment, **it is used automatically**

 ## Quick start